shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 04 March 2020
 ```
 - Custom Message now has a better UI to write email where you can bullet the points, use color and links (href), etc.
-- Pending Review emails will be automatically checked for deliverability and action taken (deactivate on bounce or send the email on confirmation) automatically
+- Pending Review emails will be automatically checked for deliverability and action taken (deactivate on bounce or send the email on confirmation) automatically.
+- See the default schedule in the list of schedules.
+- Set the schedule to default while creating or editing it from the schedule page itself.
 ```

 ### 22 Feb 2020